hikite1/Adventure-Story/README.md

-Update 1.1v6 - fixed bugs, cleaned and improved code, added URL links for players Update 1.2v42 - dynamic solution within Python script to detect the screen size and adjust/remove the ASCII art Update 1.3v3 - rearrange methods and code to be more appropriate and DRYer
+Update 1.1v6 - fixed bugs, cleaned and improved code, added URL links for players Update 1.2v42 - dynamic solution within Python script to detect the screen size and adjust/remove the ASCII art Update 1.3v4 - rearrange methods and code to be more appropriate and DRYer

 ERRORS - None Known.

-BUGS - after battle is chosen None is printed cant find what is causing this, some bugs if you replay story after completion
+BUGS - after battle is chosen None is printed cant find what is causing this, some bugs if you replay story after completion, calculating correct hero hp

 IN DEVELOPMENT - rearrange methods and code to be more appropriate and DRYer